 We have an annual Language Summer School run by Cavendish School of English.
 This involves boarding for 6 weeks over the summer.
 A contract is in place.
 Confirmation of all the relevant checks are in place.
 Our Deputy Head/DSL meets with the provider and reviews their Safeguarding Policy and Procedures.
 Appropriate College policies are shared with them.
-UAC are responsible for their own risk assessments.
+Cavendish School of English are responsible for their own risk assessments.
 We hold a copy of their Public Liability Insurance.